Anyone interested in improving the graduate student experience can apply!

 - website fees and design

 If your event or activity will include any of the following, it must be registered via Atlas.
-Please refer to the Institute Events policy and COVID-19 event restrictions.
+Please refer to the Institute Events policy.

 - you are expecting more than 100 attendees at an event